program-repair/defects4j-dissection/README.md

 notClassified | Not classified copyPaste | Copy/Paste
 rtAcs | Fixed by ACS
-rtKali | Fixed by jKali
-rtDynaMoth | Fixed by DynaMoth rtGenProg | Fixed by jGenProg rtHDRepair | Fixed by HDRepair rtNopol | Fixed by Nopol
+rtCardumen | Fixed by Cardumen rtDeepRepair | Fixed by DeepRepair rtDynaMoth | Fixed by DynaMoth rtElixir | Fixed by Elixir rtGPFL | Fixed by GPFL rtHDRepair | Fixed by HDRepair rtGenProg | Fixed by jGenProg rtKali | Fixed by jKali rtNopol | Fixed by Nopol rtssFix | ssFix

 ## Automatic repair information sources: